 If you have psoriatic arthritis (PsA), you know that managing the pain is an ongoing endeavor.
-While there’s no cure for the disease, there are proven ways to reduce or lessen your pain.
+While there’s no known cure for the disease, there are proven ways to reduce your pain.

-Learning how to position your body and using adaptive devices can help you live confidently with PsA and avoid additional joint damage.
+Learning how to position your body and using adaptive devices can help you live confidently with PsA.

 Proper body positioning can make you more comfortable during a PsA flare-up, as well as preventing undue strain on your joints at all times.
-Because your joints are already compromised, they can undergo further damage easily.
+Because your joints may already be compromised, they could undergo further damage.
 You’ll need to do what you can to protect them.

 Here are three helpful tips:

 - Think about how you hold onto things.
-Grasp items firmly, but loosely.
-When grasping items make sure that your knuckles are in alignment.
-Also, when reading, lay a book or magazine on your open hands or lap while you read rather than tightly gripping the front and back covers.
-A very tight grip might cause irregular positioning of your knuckles, which leads to more wear and tear.
+Grasp items firmly but loosely.
+When grasping items, make sure that your knuckles are in alignment.
+When reading, lay a book or magazine on your open hands or lap while you read rather than tightly gripping the front and back covers.
+A very tight grip may cause irregular positioning of your knuckles, which leads to more wear and tear.

 - Keep sore joints in alignment.
 Situating your joints with the rest of your body is a good way to protect them and address pain.
 For example, tuck a pillow under your hip or between your knees to achieve more restful and pain-free sleep.

 People with PsA can encounter difficulties in all aspects of life, whether at home, at work, or outside.
-Although your range of motion may be limited, taking advantage of modern technology can increase your productivity and protect your joints at the same time.
+While your range of motion may be limited, take advantage of modern technology to increase your productivity and protect your joints.

 - Pencil grips can be added to toothbrushes and eating utensils to make them easier to grasp.